Julius Caesar: Conspiracy and death

 The plan to assassinate Caesar had started by the summer of 45 BC.
 An attempt to recruit Antony was made around that time, though he declined and gave Caesar no warning.
 By February 44 BC, there were some sixty conspirators.
 It is clear that by this time, the victorious Caesarian coalition from the civil war had broken apart.
 While most of the conspirators were former Pompeians, they were joined by a substantial number of Caesarians.
 Among their leaders were Gaius Trebonius (consul in 45), Decimus Brutus (consul designate for 42), as well as Cassius and Brutus (both praetors in 44 BC).
 Trebonius and Decimus had joined Caesar during the war while Brutus and Cassius had joined Pompey; other Caesarians involved included Servius Sulpicius Galba, Lucius Minucius Basilus, Lucius Tullius Cimber, and Gaius Servilius Casca.
 Many of the conspirators would have been candidates in the consular elections for 43 to 41 BC, likely dismayed by Caesar's sham elections in early 44 BC that produced advance results for the years 43–41 BC.
 Those electoral results came from the grace of the dictator and not that of the people; for the republican elite this was no substitute for actual popular support.
 Nor is it likely that the subordination of the normal magistrates to Caesar's masters of horse (magistri equitum) was appreciated.

 January-February 44 BC Denarius.
-Rome mint; portrait of laurelled Julius Caesar right; CAESAR IM[P] Venus standing left, holding Victory in outstretched right hand and transverse scepter in left, resting her left elbow on shield set on celestial globe.
+Rome mint; portrait of laurelled Julius Caesar right; CAESAR IM[P] Venus standing left, holding Victory in outstretched right hand and transverse sceptre in left, resting her left elbow on shield set on celestial globe.